What is an infection?

 Symptoms depend on:

-Infection in just one part of your body usually causes pain.
-For example, a lung infection (pneumonia) can cause chest pain.
+Infection in just one part of your body usually causes pain and local symptoms.
+For example, a lung infection (pneumonia) can cause chest pain and cough.
 A brain infection causes headache.
 An infection under your skin (skin abscess) can swell up, turn red, and be painful.

 Infections that affect a lot of your body can cause many different symptoms.
 Some common general symptoms include: